nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**: Celebrity Talent Managers

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts (talents, contractors, etc)
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: The address book offers celebrity managers a **secure, offline tool** to manage **various contacts and stakeholders, track VIP relationships, and schedule events** efficiently.
+With a customizable field, it streamlines coordination while ensuring **privacy and data control** in a high-stakes environment.

 ### User stories